-The American Chestnut was the dominant tree in the Eastern North America forests, from Canada to Georgia, to the plains of the West.
+The American Chestnut was the dominant tree in the Eastern American forests, from Canada to Georgia, to the plains of the West.
 The mature trees were as impressive as the Giant Sequoias of California.
-They were huge, and outnumbered both oak and hickory.
-They were the primary source of food for the forest dweller, who in turn were the food for the forest predators.
-The wood was unmatched for construction of homes, barns, railroad ties, fences, etc. For years, railroad cars filled with chestnuts would roll into the Eastern cities at Christmas time.
+They were huge and outnumbered both oak and hickory.
+They were the primary source of food for the forest dweller, who in turn was food for the forest predators.
+The wood was unmatched for construction of homes, barns, railroad ties, fences, etc. For years, railroad cars filled with chestnuts would roll into eastern cities during the Christmas season.

-There are now chestnut trees which are resistant to the fungus, and under the guidance of the EPA, USDA, and FDA, our grandchildren and their grandchildren will see the beautiful, huge, wonderful trees in our forests farms AND cities, which have been missing for far too long.
-The dedicated scientists who have devoted their lives to bringing back these wonders will never see them back to their full glory, but their hard work and diligence will insure that the American Chestnut is once again thriving in all its grandeur.
+There are now chestnut trees which are resistant to the fungus, and, under the guidance of the EPA, USDA, and FDA, our grandchildren and their grandchildren will be able to see the huge, beautiful trees in our forests, farms, and cities, which have been missing for far too long.
+The dedicated scientists who have devoted their lives to bringing back these wonders will never see them reach their full glory, but the hard work and diligence of these experts will ensure that the American Chestnut is once again thriving in all its grandeur.

 *The Illustration is licensed under CC-By 4.0 linked to Wikipedia Commons